humminghomes/interview-questions/README.md

 5. Does the candidate provide a test plan?

 ### Interview Review
-Overall score (1 - 4):\
+Overall score (A - D):\
-1: Would not hire, EVER\
-2: Not really excited about candidate, but could be convinced\
-3: The candidate is good, but could be convinced otherwise\
-4: I love this candidate, I WANT them on this team
+A: [Strong Yes] I love this candidate, I WANT them at Humming Homes (I’ll fight you)

-Pros:

-Cons:
+B: [Yes] The candidate is pretty solid, but could be convinced otherwise
+C: [No] Not a good candidate, but could be convinced otherwise
+D: [Strong No] Would not hire, EVER.
+I’ll convince others this is a bad hire

+List pros, cons, overall impression.
+Leave a grade.